 My aim with this post is to go right through the different types of microphones you will come across, and also all the technical terms you will see specified.
 Hopefully this will be a useful reference – although there is quite a lot of information, so grab a coffee and let us begin!

-So, let’s go right back to basics.
+Now, let’s go right back to basics.
 What is a microphone?
 How does it basically work?
 Well it is basically a transducer – ie it changes one form of energy into another.
 Specifically, a mic changes sound into an electrical signal.
 You can then amplify and modify this signal, and for computer recording convert it to a digital signal.

 Mics for recording can be grouped into three types, depending on how they convert sound to an electrical signal, and these terms may be familiar already to you: dynamic, ribbon, or condenser.